Alberta Provincial Payroll Information

 Time with Employer 90 days

 Length of Leave Up to 10 days unpaid for the leave each calendar year.
+A leave may be broken into multiple installments.

 Long-term Illness and Injury Leave